r10a/music-speech-classifier/Readme.md

 ()music 140 5
 speech 5 139
 ```
-The accuracy after PCA is96.53%.
+The accuracy after PCA is 96.53%.

 2.2.7 Convolutional Neural Network

-Accuracy is found to be98.85%.
+Accuracy is found to be 98.85%.
 The samples where divided into training & test batches of 202 & 87
 respectively.
 The model was trained for 15 epochs and mini-batch size was set to be 50.
 Categorical
 cross-entropy was used as the loss function, while the Adam optimizer was used for optimization.